Andrei-Lapusteanu/ActuatorsCalibrationSystem/README.md

 ## Summary

- Windows application which using image processing algorithms can determine the movement behaviour of a set of mechanical actuators
+ Windows application which using image processing algorithms can determine the movement behaviour of a set of mechanical actuators.
+ This project represents my bachelor's project

 -image-

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTY5MjM0MTE5XX0=
+eyJoaXN0b3J5IjpbMTEyOTMzNTAxOF19
 -->